 There aren’t many summer drinks more iconic than a cool lemonade or horchata enjoyed after a hot day outdoors.

-Lemon and lime are fruits found in many summer drinks, both alcoholic and non-alcoholic, and used as the main ingredient or a garnish to add a splash of brightness to cocktails.
+Lemon and lime are fruits found in many summer drinks, both alcoholic and non-alcoholic, and they are used as the main ingredient or a garnish to add a splash of brightness to cocktails.

 The use of citrus has evolved beyond garnishes.
 Bartenders make more complex cocktails that combine herbs such as cilantro and oregano with lemon to create flavorful drinks that pair well with mild cheeses.

-Moreover, an emerging fruit is replacing the common citruses seen as favorites on bar menus.
+Moreover, an emerging fruit replaces the common citruses seen as favorites on bar menus.

 Other Ways to Sweeten Traditional Summer Dishes